Eta Phi Beta

-Eta Phi Beta (ΗΦΒ) is an African American business sorority located in the United States and the U.S. Virgin Islands.
+Eta Phi Beta (ΗΦΒ) is an African American business sorority located in the United States.
 It was founded in Detroit, Michigan at the historically black Lewis Business College in October 1942.
 In 1997, the organization had 91 chapters and over 5,000 members internationally.

 History

 Eta Phi Beta was established by students at the historically black Lewis Business College in Detroit, Michigan in October 1942.
 Eta Phi Beta was founded to foster women to enter into the world of business.
 Its founders were Ivy Burt Banks, Dorothy Sylvers Brown, Earline Carter, Mae Edwards Curry, Katherine Douglas, Atheline Shelton Graham, Merry Green Hubbard, Ethel Madison, Ann Porter, Mattie Rankin, and Lena Reed.

 The sorority was incorporated in 1943.
 Additional chapters were chartered at schools such as St. Augustine's University as well as the city of Indianapolis.
 In 1977, the Michigan state House of Representatives approved a resolution making May 14, 1977 the Eta Phi Beta Sorority Day.

 The sorority had over 80 chapters nationwide in 2002.
 On June 13, 2009, the 81st Texas Legislature House of Representatives honored Eta Phi Beta Sorority, Inc. to commemorate its 2009 Founders Day.
 Another resolution was made in the state of Georgia.

 Eta Phi Beta is an affiliate member of the National Council of Negro Women.
 It is also a member of the Coalition of Black Business Sororities, which also includes Gamma Phi Delta, Iota Phi Lambda, and Lambda Kappa Mu.